fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-benchmark-linux-lab.md

 phoronix-test-suite info pts/java
 ```

-The output of the command including the parameter `pts/java` above may look like this:
+The command above will show you core information about the phoronix-test-suite package:

 ```
 Phoronix Test Suite v10.6.1